itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 </figure>
 </center>

 Since we are interested in the area of the planar boundaries, we need to extend the integral from only calculating the expectation of number of boundaries to include the area.
 The area of the intersection between a spherical shell (dimension $D$, radius $r$) and a $D-1$ plane (passing a distance $x$ away) follows the area of the $D-1$ sphere with radius set by $\sqrt{r^2-x^2}$.
-The animation below is for the 3D sphere, the same analogy holds for any dimension.
+The animation below is for the 3D sphere but the same analogy holds for any dimension.

 <center>
 <figure>